Cologne88/Chat_UIKit/Swift/README.md

 ### Step 6: Compile and Run the Demo (Removing the Search Feature)
-Go to the `iOS/Demo` folder, comment out the TUISearch pod in the Podfile, and run the `pod install` command.
+Go to the `Swift/TUIKitDemo` folder, comment out the TUISearch pod in the Podfile, and run the `pod install` command.
 ```
-# Uncomment this lib.
+# Comment this lib.
 # pod 'TUISearch'
 ```